Nerja is the jewel of tourism on the Eastern Costa del Sol in Spain.

 172 km: Almería Airport (LEI)

 Nerja has no rail links to either Granada or Malaga Airport although it is possible to travel from both airports to the resort by bus.
 The majority of tourists organise car hire as this is the quickest and the most economical way to get to Nerja apart from using an expensive taxi.
+Another good option is to arrange a private airport transfer which can be good value when there are two or more of you, we recommend Nerja Taxis.

 Nerja has as many as seventy-eight hotels of which the Parador de Nerja, Hotel Perla Marina and the Hotel Balcon de Europe come highly recommended.
 Many families with children choose self catering options when it comes to booking their vacations to Nerja and will rent a villa or an apartment as their accommodation for a week or two.